Overview

 - Education Week: The Ed.
 Dept. Wants to Steer Grant Money to AI.
 What That Means for Schools

-• New Jersey leads regional AI adoption in K-12 education, with the state Department of Education awarding approximately $1.5 million in grants to support AI innovation, career pathways, and classroom implementation — with districts such as Mercer County Technical Schools and Middlesex County Magnet Schools among the recipients developing dedicated AI and robotics programs.
+• New Jersey emerges as a regional leader in K-12 AI integration, with the state Department of Education awarding approximately $1.5 million in grants to districts including Mercer County Technical Schools and Middlesex County Magnet Schools to develop AI courses, career pathways, and robotics programs — while districts like Missouri's are independently adopting model policies requiring dedicated AI coordinators and formal AI Use Plans.

 Sources